LSNJLAW SM

 Don’t be threatened with A/C shut-off in a heat wave

-If you get your electric service from a public utility, the utility company cannot terminate your electric service during a heat wave when the temperature is forecast to be 95 degrees or higher for the next two days.
-If you believe your health is in danger because of a threat to shut off your electric service during a heat wave, call your utility company and the BPU (800-624-0241) right away.
-Tell them all you can about why you would be in danger because of a shut-off, and provide a note from your doctor if you can, especially if you have medical equipment that requires electricity to operate.
+If you get your electric service from a public utility, the utility company cannot terminate your electric service during a heat wave when the temperature is forecast to be 90 degrees or higher at any time over the next two days.
+If you believe your health is in danger because of a threat to shut off your electric service during a heat wave, call your utility company and the Customer Assistance Division at the NJ Board of Public Utilities (800-624-0241) right away.
+Tell them as much as you can about why you would be in danger because of a shut-off and provide a note from your doctor or other healthcare professional, if possible, especially if you have medical equipment that requires electricity to operate.

 Cooling Centers Across New Jersey